-Caution: There is a danger of explosion if an onboard battery is installed upside down, which will reverse its polarities (see Figure 4-1).
+Caution: There is a danger of explosion if an onboard battery is installed upside down, which will reverse its polarities (see the example in Figure 4-1).
 This battery must be replaced only with the same or an equivalent type recommended by the manufacturer.
 Check with your service representative if you have any questions.

-Figure 4-1 Installing the Onboard Battery
+Figure 4-1 Installing the Onboard Battery Example